Article written by Elisa

 Bordering Monaco and Italy, cities like Nice and Cannes in Côte d’Azur are often the departure point of a French Riviera road trip or a stop on longer trips to Italy.

-Provence-Alpes-Côte d’Azur (PACA between friends) is one of the most visited regions of France.
+Provence-Alpes-Côte d’Azur (PACA between friends) is one of the best regions to visit in France.
 It gets hot and crowded in the summer, but it is an excellent travel destination in spring or fall when the crowds are gone and the temperatures are mild.

-Provence-Alpes-Côte d’Azur Top Tourist Attractions: Marseille, the Alps Maritimes, French Riviera (St Tropez, Nice, Cannes, Antibes), villages of Provence, Aix-en-Provence, Avignon, Arles, and the Calanques de Marseille-Cassis.
+Provence-Alpes-Côte d’Azur Tourist Attractions: Marseille, the Alpes Maritimes, French Riviera (St Tropez, Nice, Cannes, Antibes), villages of Provence, Aix-en-Provence, Avignon, Arles, and the Calanques de Marseille-Cassis.

-So there you have it, a quick guide to the regions of France and the best (Metropolitan) France attractions.
-What are your favorite France regions?
+So there you have it, a quick tour around the France region’s map and its top attractions.
+What are your favorite French regions?

 Read more about the French Regions